In this guide

 Ongoing trustee compliance with your fund’s investment strategy is then checked as part of your annual audit by a licensed SMSF auditor.

 But SMSF trustees are not let off the hook completely.
-You must still thoroughly consider each member’s financial situation to determine if they have an appropriate level of insurance cover.
+You must thoroughly consider each member’s financial situation to determine if they have an appropriate level of insurance cover.
 Important considerations include:

 - Members’ current level of debt

-- Whether members have any dependants and, if so, how those dependants could be provided for if the members were to die or were unable to work for any reason.
+- Whether members have any dependants and, if so, how those dependants could be provided for if the members were to die or were unable to work for any reason

 What types of insurance cover are SMSFs allowed to provide?